List of Beast Wars characters: Maximals

+Optimus Primal

-Optimus Primal (Garry Chalk) is the commander of the Axalon crew and the main character of both Beast Wars and Beast Machines.
-Optimus starts off the series as a charismatic and competent but young and inexperienced leader.
+Optimus Primal (voiced by Garry Chalk) is the commander of the Axalon crew, and the main character of both Beast Wars and Beast Machines.
+His beast mode is a gorilla.
+Optimus starts off the series as a charismatic and competent leader, but also young and inexperienced.
 As the series goes on, he proves to be highly competent with a strict form of honor, though he is somewhat irreverent and is perfectly willing to bend the law.
 A running gag throughout the series is his penchant for stuffy and long speeches, something that Rattrap and even Megatron mock him for.
 In “Other Voices”, he goes on a risky mission to destroy the Vok Planet Buster.
 He succeeds, only to be killed thanks to a booby trap rigged by Megatron.
 However, in "The Coming of the Fuzors", Rhinox implants his spark in a blank protoform, reviving him in a Transmetal body.
 After Megatron fatally wounded Optimus Prime, threatening to erase the Maximals from existence, Optimus Primal takes his namesake’s spark into his body, transforming him into the highly powerful Optimal Optimus.
 During the finale, he attacks the Nemesis after it fires on and kills Tigerhawk, before boarding it and battling Megatron.
 He defeats Megatron, and he and the Maximals tie him to an Autobots shuttle.
 Before they depart the planet, Optimus memorializes his dead friends and declares the Beast Wars over.

 In Beast Machines, Optimus becomes a more spiritual character, seeing visions from and communicating with the Oracle.
 He slowly becomes fanatical, becoming convinced that he must make Cybertron completely organic, resulting in him and Cheetor coming into conflict multiple times.
 Optimus is killed in a battle with Tankor and Megatron when he causes a storm of plasma energy.
 His spirit comes to the realization that he has become a fanatic and that his true purpose is to create a balance between the technological and the organic.
 After apologizing to his friends, Optimus chooses to remain on Cybertron rather than pass on, and is revived by the Oracle.
 Optimus then leads his companions on a quest to liberate the sparks Megatron had taken.
 After several failed attempts, he manipulates Megatron into allowing him to learn the location of the sparks.
 Optimus and the Maximals seemingly defeat Megatron, only for Megatron to return, leading his drones to extract the sparks of all except Optimus.
 Optimus battles Megatron, who absorbs the sparks of every Cybertronian and attempts to reformat Cybertron's core.
 Optimus distracts Megatron and knocks them both into the core, killing them but restoring the sparks to life.
 Optimus's spirit speaks to Cheetor one last time, before joining with the Matrix.
-His beast mode is a silverback gorilla.